Rome with teenagers: the best things to do in Rome with teens for a trip you’ll all love (updated for 2026)

 My favorite things to do in Rome with teens mix sightseeing with teen-friendly experiences that will make them feel involved and stimulated.

 Rome is not a very bike friendly city.
-However, there are some areas that are great on wheels.
+However, there are some areas that are great on wheels and are great especially for teens who will be able to use ebike, be in nature and immersed in Roman history all at the same time.

-See a Roma or Lazio Match at Stadio Olimpico
+See a Roma or Lazio Football Match at Stadio Olimpico

-Rome has two big football teams Rome and Lazio.
+Rome has two big football (soccer) teams: Rome and Lazio.

 The best tickets to get for families with teens are in the ‘family section’ – there are good seats and they are close enough to the action to be exciting yet far enough from the more intense supporters to be safe.